slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

 Poor signal integrity can cause instability in the UART connection.
 The component doesn't retry writing/reading if a reading failed.
 Make sure the connection is reliable for best performance.
 Try lower baud rates if these only appear occasionally.

 #### Driver makes "sizzling" noise
-Activation of the driver is delegated to the stepper component to perform.
 Long wires connected to ENN might pick up interference causing the driver to make a sizzling noise if left floating.
-A stepper configuration is needed for handling ENN.

 ## TODOs
 * Learning resources on how to tune StallGuard etc.